 I must confess that I can no longer abstain from turmeric in my kitchen.
 The fresh root has a light burning taste reminiscent of ginger.
 Dried and ground, turmeric tastes a little bit bitter and is an essential part of many curry powders.
 Because of its strong yellowing effect, it is often found in mustard.

 Personally, I love to use ground turmeric as a spice for vegetables, curries or fried tofu – a treat for me!
 I also discovered the love for the golden milk or turmeric latte.
 Of course, I do not want to deprive you of the recipe for that.
 It is really easy and just in winter balm for the soul.

-500 ml oat / almond or soy milk
+- 500 ml oat milk or almond/soy milk

 - Heat the milk in a small pot for 2-3 minutes.
 It should not cook.